20 Tips to Improve Your Typography Skills

 20. Use Proper Punctuation

-Make sure you use punctuation marks such as commas, hyphens, and dashes correctly and with the appropriate spacing.
+Proper punctuation prevents confusion and ensures your message is conveyed clearly.
+Be sure to use punctuation marks such as commas, hyphens, and dashes correctly, with appropriate spacing.

-Want to improve your punctuation straight away?
-Here is a brief list of the most commonly confused punctuation marks:
+To improve your punctuation immediately, here’s a brief guide to commonly confused punctuation marks:

-• Use a Hyphen (-) to join two or more words to form a compound word or to break words at the end of a line.
+• Use a Hyphen (-) to join words or break them at line ends.

-• Use an En Dash (–) to indicate a range of numbers or to connect two related words.
+• Use an En Dash (–) to indicate number ranges or connect related words.

-• Use an Em Dash (—) to indicate a break in thought or sentence structure or to set off parenthetical statements.
+• Use an Em Dash (—) to signify breaks in thought or to set off parenthetical statements.

-• Use a Midpoint (·) instead of bullets to separate a list.
+• Use a Midpoint (·) to separate list items instead of bullets.

-• Use proper quotation marks (“ ”) to indicate a direct quotation or a word or phrase used in a specific sense.
+• Use proper quotation marks (“ ”) for direct quotations or specific word usage.

-• Use an Ellispes (…) to indicate the omission of words or to suggest a trailing off of thought.
+• Use an Ellipsis (…) to show omitted words or trailing off of thought.

 Typography plays an essential role in the success of any design.
 In this blog post, we discuss 20 tips for improving your typography skills.